-From a software point of view, this phone is at the top of current software “trends” in terms of operating system.
-The Samsung Galaxy S duos works with Android 4.0.4 Ice Cream Sandwich operating system and the latest TouchWiz user interface.
-Only the functioning of the phone is fluid, applications run without braking and the phone menu itself is quite user friendly (easy to operate),
+From a software point of view, this phone is at the top of current software “trends” in terms of the operating system.
+The Samsung Galaxy S duos work with the Android 4.0.4 Ice Cream Sandwich operating system and the latest TouchWiz user interface.
+Only the functioning of the phone is fluid, applications run without braking and the phone menu itself is quite a user friendly (easy to operate),

 Battery and memory

 This model is equipped with a 1500mAh Li-Ion battery and according to Samsung lasts almost 8:30 hours of talk time or 330 hours in standby mode on the 3G network.
 Switch to 2G, and the battery performance improves to 13 hours of talk time and 450 hours of standby mode.
 The battery of this model also provides 5:30 h of web surfing via Wi-Fi connection, 4:30 h of video views